 Video shows more of fatal 2013 San Francisco airliner crash

-The video shows the fiery 2013 crash of a commercial ... .
-In this July 6, 2013, image made from a San Francisco International Airport video, passengers stand outside Asiana flight 214 after it crashed at the airport in San Francisco.
+This July 6, 2013, image made from a San Francisco International Airport video shows Asiana flight 214 after it crashed at the airport in San Francisco.
+The video shows the fiery 2013 crash of a commercial airliner on approach at San Francisco International Airport.

 Comments